 - Leave the cake to cool in the tin on a wire rack for about 15 minutes.

-- Make the icing by whisking some orange juice into the icing sugar until you have a consistency which is runny enough to ice the cake, but thick enough to stick to the cake.
+- Make the orange glaze by whisking some orange juice into the icing sugar until you have a consistency which is runny enough to ice the cake, but thick enough to stick to the cake.

-- Spoon the icing over the cake and sprinkle with the chopped pistachios.
+- Spoon the glaze over the cake and sprinkle with the chopped pistachios.